mlad - maximizing likelihood functions using automatic differentiation

 . ssc install mlad

-Please note that I have only tested using the CPU onnly version of jax.
-Originally mlad only worked unfer Linux, but is now possible to install jax in Windows.
+Please note that I have only tested using the CPU only version of JAX.
+I have used mlad using Linux and Windows.

 Using mlad